Hope and Disappointment in the Midst of God's Call

 The Midwest Faculty Conference 2019 will wrestle with real questions surrounding God’s call in our lives – everything from His presence in our daily tasks to broader vocational discernment.
 In plenary sessions, faculty panels, and a variety of seminars, we will consider the breadth of our life experiences – including success & failure, hope & disappointment, scarcity & abundance.
 We will also explore what it means to work out our sense of God’s call in a diverse and often complex context, casting a hopeful, Christ centered vision of flourishing within higher education and beyond.

 Enjoy a time of rest within a vibrant community of singles, couples, and families

 Network with other Christ-followers in academia

 Participate in a variety of workshops, teachings, and practices around community

-This tentative schedule will give you an idea of what to expect at the conference, however, we will make updates as details develop and the conference dates draw near.
+This 2018 schedule will give you an idea of what to expect at the conference, however, we will make some changes for 2019 as details develop and the conference dates draw near.

 An additional bonus of the week are the elective seminars offered during the evening program.
 These seminars reflect the wide variety of disciplines and interests of those who attend the conference.

 Conference seminars are open to all registered guests (faculty, spouses and staff) and include subjects that are academic and non-academic, theoretical and “hands-on,” of general and special interest.
 These seminars provide added value to the conference experience, and most people participate even though the seminars are optional.
 Perhaps you, too, might have a topic, question, or activity that you would enjoy leading.
 If so, let us know.